-Recommendations Regarding Built-Up Roofing Asphalt
+Recommendations Regarding Built-Up Roofing Asphalt Revised February 2024

 Built-Up Roofing (BUR) membranes have been in use in North America for more than 100 years.
-BUR systems predominately consist of alternating layers of asphalt (bitumen) and fiberglass ply felts that create a very durable water resistant membrane.
-The number of plies within a cross section of the system will denote the type of system.
+BUR systems predominately consist of alternating layers of asphalt (bitumen) and fiberglass ply felts that create a very durable water-resistant membrane.
+The number of plies within a crosssection of the system will denote the type of system.
 "Three or four plies with a flood coat of asphalt and gravel" is a common phrase used to describe a BUR system.

-Built-Up Roofing Asphalt (BURA) is manufactured to meet various technical specifications.
-In the United States, BURA should meet the current version of ASTM D312, and in Canada, the current CSA 123.4 standard.
+Traditional Built-Up Roofing Asphalt (BURA) is manufactured via the oxidation of soft asphalt 'fluxes' to harder grades that meet various technical specifications.
+In the United States, BURA should meet the current version of ASTM D312, and in Canada, the current CSA A123.4 standard.
 The asphalt producer should provide certification of the asphalt provided upon request.
-ASTM D312 defines four types of roofing BURA (Types I, II, III, and IV); considerations affecting the proper type of asphalt for a particular job include roof slope, environmental conditions, local roofing codes and practices, and the type of construction on which the roof membrane will be applied.
-Consult the roofing manufacturer and/or specifier regarding proper asphalt type.
+ASTM D312 defines four types of roofing BURA (Types I, II, III, and IV), and CSA A123.4 defines three types (Types I, II, and III); considerations affecting the proper type of asphalt for a particular job include roof slope, environmental conditions, local roofing codes and practices, and the type of construction on which the roof membrane will be applied.
+Consult the roofing manufacturer and/or roof system specifier regarding proper asphalt type.

 Temperature control is a critical objective on every hot asphalt roofing project.
-Excessive heating can cause degradation of the asphalt, significantly increase worker exposure to fumes, and create kettle fire and explosion hazards.
-Asphalt should always be used at the lowest practicable temperature given the specific application.
+Excessive heating can cause degradation of the asphalt (particularly in hot asphalt tankers, where the asphalt can often be kept at elevated temperatures for longer duration), significantly increase worker exposure to fumes, and create kettle fire and explosion hazards.
+Asphalt should always be used at the lowest practicable temperature, given the specific application.

-The proper temperature for BURA application is the equiviscous temperature (EVT), plus or minus 25°F. On a job the EVT is measured in the mop cart, bucket, or mechanical spreader just prior to application to the substrate.
-ASTM D312 requires lot-specific EVTs for both mop and mechanical spreader application to be indicated on each carton of asphalt or bill of lading.
-Application temperature at the point of ply felt contact may also be impacted by ambient conditions but should not deviate from the EVT by more than 25°F. ASTM D312 specifies maximum EVTs for Type III and IV BURA to help prevent overheating.
-In the case of modified bitumen systems applied using hot asphalt, consult manufacturer recommendations on proper application temperatures.
+The proper temperature for BURA application is the equiviscous temperature (EVT), plus or minus 25°F (13°C).
+Studies have shown that the application of BURA at its EVT range typically yields the optimum mass of asphalt between the BUR plies.
+On a job, the EVT is measured in the mop cart, bucket, or mechanical spreader just prior to application to the substrate.
+ASTM D312 requires lot-specific EVTs for both mop and mechanical spreader application to be indicated on each carton/package of asphalt or bill of lading.
+Application temperature at the point of ply felt contact may also be impacted by ambient conditions but should not deviate from the EVT by more than 25°F (13°C).
+ASTM D312 specifies maximum EVTs for Type III and IV BURA to help prevent overheating.

 ASTM D312 specifies a maximum kettle temperature of 550°F (288°C).
-Kettle temperatures should be kept as far below this maximum temperature as possible, while maintaining a temperature within the EVT range at the point of application.
+Kettle temperatures should be kept as far below this maximum temperature as possible while maintaining a temperature within the EVT range at the point of application.
 Some recommendations to help minimize heat loss between the kettle and the roof include the following: